Tom Izzo: Coaching philosophy

 Izzo's teams are known for strong guard play, toughness and rebounding.
 Izzo is famed for his "war" rebounding drill, in which the players wear football helmets and shoulder pads.
 His motto is "Players Play – Tough Players Win".
-His other coaching philosophies include, "he doesn't determine playing time, players do", "A player-coached team is better than a coach-coached team” and “Typically, it’s on the players.”
+His other coaching philosophies include, "he doesn't determine playing time, players do", "A player-coached team is better than a coach-coached team" and "Typically, it's on the players."
 Izzo is also known for scheduling extremely tough non-conference schedules as preparation for the NCAA Tournament in March.

 Coaching tree

-Three of Izzo's former assistants are currently head coaches at other schools:
+Two of Izzo's former assistants are currently head coaches at other schools: